ttres/web-demo-wiki/Home.md

 $ sudo service aws-kinesis-agent status
 ~~~~

 If the agent is not working as expected, look into the logs (under /var/log/aws-kinesis-agent) to understand what is going on.
+(If there is no log, what would you do?)
 It is likely that the user running the Kinesis Agent (aws-kinesis-agent-user) does not have access to the Apache logs (/var/log/apache2/).
 To resolve this issue, you can add the aws-kinesis-agent-user to the adm group.

 ~~~~
 $ sudo usermod -a -G adm aws-kinesis-agent-user